brannonjames/read-more/README.md

 Any ideas?
 Create an Issue for discussion :)

-If you feel like working on something, leave a comment on the Issue so others know it's being worked on.
+If you feel like working on something leave a comment on the Issue so others know it's being worked on.

+When you submit a PR for the `client` directory, head on over to the [Live Preview Action](https://github.com/brannonjames/readdit/actions?query=workflow%3A%22Deploy+to+Preview+Channel%22)
+Navigate to your commit then "Deploy Preview".
+You should see a link to a live preview of your branch.

 Any questions just ask!